Leocardius Sree

 Leocardius Sree (226-322 AC) was Rector of The Sanctum, an Ordis Master-Archivist, archaeologist, and historian.
 Known for his long white beard and kindly face, he devoted his life to preserving remnants of human history.
 After death, he became an Oneiros, allowing him to continue providing historical insights to living scholars.

-His inspiring teaching left marks on countless generations.
-Odran ruun-Hereen, having been his attentive student for many years, made Leocardius one of the main characters in his work “Dialogues.”
+Leocardius devoted the final third of his life to teaching, embodying the Ordis ideal of passing torches from one generation to the next.
+Odran ruun-Hereen, having been his student for many years, made Leocardius a main character in his work “Dialogues.”
 Nagi de Santis sculpted “The Night Watcher” in his likeness, displayed at the Emir Garfagnini Pavilions, because Leocardius had been the only one to support her when everyone else turned their backs.

-392 AC - Calida Identification
+392 AC, November - Calida Identification

 393 AC, January - Marsa Identification